pikipupiba/FrontOfHouseProductions/memory-bank/activeContext.md

 ## Current Focus

-The Front of House Productions (FOHP) web application project is in the initialization phase.
+The Front of House Productions (FOHP) web application project has progressed from the initialization phase to building out key pages and UI components.
 Currently, we are:

-1. Setting up the project documentation and memory bank
+1. Implementing the main site pages accessible from the navigation menu
-2. Establishing the architectural foundation
+2. Refining the UI/UX with consistent design elements across pages
-3. Planning the initial development roadmap
+3. Ensuring proper integration between server and client components
-4. Setting up the development environment
+4. Fixing issues related to routing and authentication flows
-5. Configuring hosting and deployment infrastructure
+5. Improving SEO with proper metadata configuration for all pages

 ## Recent Changes